Count on Social Security Survivor Benefits To Protect Your Family

 Social Security Washington Public Affairs Specialist

 If you work, some of the Social Security taxes you pay now go toward survivors benefits for workers and their families.
 In the event of your death, certain family members — widows, widowers (including your divorced spouse), children and dependent parents — may be eligible for survivors benefits.
-Today, in Washington State, there are over 110,000 widows/widowers and children receiving monthly benefits.
-The average payment is just over $1,200 per month.
+Today, in Washington State, there are over 110,000 widows/widowers and surviving children receiving monthly benefits.
+The average payment is just about $1,225 per month.
 Social Security’s survivors benefits may be more valuable than your individual life insurance.

 The benefit amount your family is eligible for depends on your average lifetime earnings.
 The more you earned, the more their benefits will be.
 Check your Social Security Statement to see an estimate of survivors benefits we could pay.
 You can create a secure my Social Security account to access your Statement anytime and see an estimate of these benefits.